NOBIC-NTU/Brillouin-microscope/README.md

 Brillouin microscope

-This repository provides details of the design of a microscope for Brillouin and Raman scattering imaging developed by Peter Török et al., NTU Optical Bio-Imaging Centre at Nanyang Technological University, Singapore.
+This repository provides details of the design of a microscope for Brillouin and Raman scattering imaging developed by Peter Török's research group at NTU Optical Bio-Imaging Centre (NOBIC), Nanyang Technological University, Singapore.

 Disclaimer